TheRolfFR/firestorm-db/README.md

 memory_limit = 256M
 ```

-# API endpoints
+# API Endpoints

 If you want to manually send requests without using the JavaScript wrapper, simply make an HTTP request to the relevant PHP file with your content.
-Read requests are `GET` requests sent to `get.php`, write requests are `POST` requests sent to `post.php` with provided JSON data, and file requests are requests sent to `files.php` with provided form data.
+Read requests are `GET` requests sent to `<your_address_here>/get.php`, write requests are `POST` requests sent to `<your_address_here>/post.php` with provided JSON data, and file requests are requests sent to `<your_address_here>/files.php` with provided form data.

-The first keys in the request will always be the same, and further keys will depend on the specific method:
+The first keys in a Firestorm request will always be the same regardless of its type, and further keys will depend on the specific method:

 ```json
 {